kaceejian/DL-Charity-Funding-Success/README.md

   - Was the target model performance achieved?
   - What steps were taken to try and increase model performance?

+  - For the above three questions:
-    - I’ve tested 3 combinations of different number of neurons, batch size and number of layers:
+    I’ve tested 3 combinations of different number of neurons, batch size and number of layers:

     - nn_1 = build_and_test_model(n_hidden_neurons=12, batch_size=128, n_layers=3)
     - nn_2 = build_and_test_model(n_hidden_neurons=4, batch_size=64, n_layers=3)
     - nn_3 = build_and_test_model(n_hidden_neurons=8, batch_size=64, n_layers=5)